Smithfield Foods CEO steps down, veteran exec takes over

-It has appointed 18-year company veteran Shane Smith to the top role, in the second high-profile CEO change in recent weeks at a major U.S. meat company after Tyson Foods Inc (TSN.N) named a new chief last month. read more
+It has appointed 18-year company veteran Shane Smith to the top role, in the second high-profile CEO change in recent weeks at a major U.S. meat company after Tyson Foods Inc named a new chief last month.

-The Smithfield, Virginia-based company, owned by Hong Kong's WH Group Ltd (0288.HK), in January unveiled a management shakeup that saw several executives retire. read more
+The Smithfield, Virginia-based company, owned by Hong Kong’s WH Group Ltd, in January unveiled a management shakeup that saw several executives retire.

 The U.S. meat industry came under the microscope during the COVID-19 pandemic as workers got sick and slaughterhouse shutdowns highlighted supply-chain vulnerabilities.